-The impacts of the unprecedented 2020 crisis led to country-wide layoffs and subsequent loss of income are still being felt by many today.
-While there has been some return to normalcy in the country, the pandemic has shed light on issues in our collective ability to manage our finances effectively.
+The impacts of the recent pandemic led to country-wide layoffs and subsequent loss of income are still being felt by many today.
+While it all seems to be business as usual now, the pandemic has shed light on issues in our collective ability to manage our finances effectively.
 If you want to avoid being left as financially vulnerable in the future, you’re not alone.

 Keep in mind the following information is General Advice and is obviously not personalised for your unique needs, objectives or financial situation.
 Please get in touch with your advisor before taking any action on the below points so they can advise on the appropriateness of this for you.

 To alleviate the burden of financial insecurity and help you practice good financial habits, here are five helpful tips on how you can be more money-wise with your finances.